 and will publish those quantities on OATIS.

-A Shipper or OBA Party must apply to First Gas in advance to either store Parked Gas or take Loaned Gas on that Day.
+A Shipper or OBA Party must apply to First Gas in advance to either store Parked Gas or take Loaned Gas on a Day.
 First Gas will publish on OATIS the procedures to be used:

 to apply to store Parked Gas or take Loaned Gas; and